Computer injuries are those injuries arising from working on the computer.

 Carpal tunnel syndrome is a medical condition due to compression of the median nerve.

-Median nerve goes through the carpal tunnel which is a passageway at the palm side of the wrist connecting the palm to the forearm.
+The median nerve goes through the carpal tunnel which is a passageway at the palm side of the wrist connecting the palm to the forearm.

 The main symptoms are the pain, numbness and tingling in the thumb and fingers.
 The Pain sometimes extends to the arms.
 Grip strength weakens.

 Eventually, the muscles at the base of the thumb can waste away.
 In more than 50% cases both wrists are affected.